 - 175-200: College-Ready Plus Credit

-The GED exam is fully computerized and the four modules are covering the subject areas of Social Studies, Math (Mathematical Reasoning), Science, and Language (RLA-Reasoning through Language Arts).
+The GED exam is fully computerized, and the four modules address the academic subject areas of Social Studies, Math (Mathematical Reasoning), Science, and Language (RLA-Reasoning through Language Arts).

 You have the option to take these four GED modules one (or more) at a time and in any order you prefer.